mannadamay12/Intro-WebD/WebD_Resources/Django.md

 # Django Related Resources
-<p>Before learning Django, you need to know that it is a framework in Python.
+Before learning Django, you need to know that it is a framework in Python.
 So start with Pyhton and then go on learning Django.
-If you know about Python, then it is completely fine to learn Django.</p>
+If you know about Python, then it is completely fine to learn Django.
 [Python Crash Course](https://www.coursera.org/learn/python-crash-course?specialization=google-it-automation#syllabus)
 1. [Django docs](https://docs.djangoproject.com/en/2.0/)
 2. [Django Girls](https://tutorial.djangogirls.org/en/)